 Every once in a while, I find myself browsing eBay or Instagram and I find older Naruto shirts being classified as “vintage” despite some of what’s on sale being not even ten years old.
 Maybe I have a different expectation of what that word means, but seeing as how there’s so much misinformation on the Internet these days, I feel like I must shed some light on this topic.

 When I see auctions for officially licensed North American Naruto shirts that are supposedly from 2002, I can’t help but laugh considering the shirt didn’t exist that far back.
 Yes, Naruto, the manga, was available in 2002, but the anime didn’t start airing in Japan until October 2002, and it wasn’t until September 2005 that the series was broadcast on North American television (who remembers the Americanized opening theme?).
-Viz Media, with Ripple Junction, started making the tops for 2005 and selling them through Viz Media’s online store and retailers like Hot Topic and FYE.
+Viz Media, in partnership with Ripple Junction, started making the tops for 2005 and selling them through Viz Media’s online store and retailers like Hot Topic, Suncoast, and FYE.
 So when you see the 2002 and 2007 dates on a shirt tag, it’s for the copyright dates of the Naruto and Naruto Shippuden anime series, not when the shirt was manufactured (the “MK” on the tag means Masashi Kishimoto, the creator of Naruto, and the “SP” is for Shippuden).
-By 2010, the tags on the neckline were replaced with the logo and license details printed on the inside fabric to reduce costs; anything produced after that year doesn’t exactly fit into the vintage category.
+By 2010, the tags on the neckline were replaced with the logo and license details printed on the inside to reduce costs; anything produced after that year doesn’t exactly fit into the vintage category.

 Now, I’ve been buying anime-themed shirts for almost 15 years now and I’ve seen it all.
 I’ve seen the bootlegs, I’ve ordered shirts from Japan, I’ve stocked up at conventions.
 I have some of the first Naruto t-shirts that were released for sale — you can determine this by the earlier “Shonen Jump’s” versus the newer “Shonen Jump” wordmark over the Naruto logo.
 Just like many sneakerheads, I can point out differences and tell you from when that shirt initially went to market.